Pre-Defined Recipes¶

 - Individual compute jobs with the suffix

-decorator. - Multi-step workflows with the suffix
+_jobthat have been pre-defined with a@jobdecorator. - Multi-step workflows with the suffix

-that have been pre-defined with a@flow
+_flowthat have been pre-defined with a@flowdecorator.

 Running a Pre-Defined Job¶